jjloomis/exporting-a-premiere-project-for-d2l/README.md

-# exporting-a-premiere-project-for-d2l
+# Exporting a Premiere Project for D2L

-Exporting a Premiere Project for D2L
+Exporting a Premiere Project for D2L instrucitons for instructors at the University of Wisconsin-Milwaukee.